I love the combination of the rugged shell casing (which has been fired) with the sparkly quartz. Want one?

 One thing to note: although more uniform, the pipe cutter slightly curves the end of the casing inward.

-Afterward we used a metal file to gently file the metal at the cut edges and also where the holes were drilled.
+We used a metal file to gently file the metal at the cut edges and also where the holes were drilled.
 Work on a piece of paper towel to catch the filings and I recommend wearing gloves - the little metal bits are itchy as hell if they work their way into your skin.
 Trust me.

 Then I threaded the end of the wire up through the drilled hole.